xavierfoucrier/inbox-notifier/README.md

 ## Download
 #### Setup installer
 The setup installer contains both `32 bits (x86)` and `64 bits (x64)` versions.
 Its the better way to install Windows application and allows you to **cleanly install/uninstall** the application with ease.
 Note that you will need **administrators rights** to properly complete the installation.
-Recommanded for all users.
+Recommended for all users.

 * :package: [Gmail Notifier 2.1.4](https://github.com/xavierfoucrier/gmail-notifier/releases/download/v2.1.4-release/Gmail.Notifier.2.1.4.exe)

 #### Portable version
 The portable version is made for users who want to install the application on a **USB key**, or **removable drive**.
 In the uninstall process, you will need to manually remove some files from the *%AppData%* folder or edit the registry to completely remove the application from your computer.
 Portable versions are **no longer available since official 1.0 release**.
-Recommanded for beta-tester users.
+Recommended for beta-tester users.

 #### Old versions

 You can grab an old version of the application in the [Github version history](https://github.com/xavierfoucrier/gmail-notifier/tags): keep in mind that the alpha/beta versions are just "pre-releases" and are not "production environment" ready.
-Recommanded for power users.
+Recommended for power users.

 ## Gallery